 One of the primary objectives of the Amchitka Science Plan was to assess whether there is currently any risk to humans from the consumption of foods from the Amchitka region as a result of radionuclides.
 While the data generated can lend itself to a complex set of human health risk assessments, with several different consumption level scenarios, that was not a goal of the study.
-Instead, we examine the levels of radionuclides found in the biota collected around Amchitka in comparison to health risk standards proposed by the Codex Alimentarius of the World Health Organization and Food and Agriculture Organization of the United Nations, as well as the U.S. Food and Drug Administration's Derived Intervention Level (Tables 12.1 and 12.2).
+Instead, we examine the levels of radionuclides found in the biota collected around Amchitka in comparison to health risk standards adopted by the Codex Alimentarius of the World Health Organization and Food and Agriculture Organization of the United Nations, as well as the U.S. Food and Drug Administration's Derived Intervention Level (Figure 12.3).